AT89/anhsolo/_posts/2017-03-04-United Kingdom.md

 <p>I wish I had the energy to visit Camden Locke on the weekend during the day because it's super fun there.</p>

+<p>My favorite stay here was <a href="https://www.booking.com/hotel/gb/harrods-room.en-gb.html?label=gen173nr-1FCAEoggI46AdIM1gEaKsCiAEBmAEJuAEHyAEM2AEB6AEB-AELiAIBqAIDuALj887kBcACAQ;sid=fe2c63af8c4004a70978c29328d7297c">Harrod's Room</a>.
+The price was right, bed was comfty, room was clean and the host was awesome.
+The location is perfect too, its a walk away from Harrods so its on the main road of action on Brompton Road.